fescate/docker-node-oracle/README.md

 # docker-node-oracle

-Docker image to be used for building a container ready with Oracle instant client 12.2 binaries and all necessary environment variables needed to use the primary Node.js Oracle Database driver librarie
+Docker image to be used for building a container ready with Oracle instant client 12.2 binaries and all necessary environment variables needed to use the primary Node.js Oracle Database driver libraries

 [node-oracledb](https://github.com/oracle/node-oracledb)